 64-66 days from the initial rise in progesterone

-58-72 days from the first time the bitch allowed breeding
+58-72 days from the first time the bitch, aka Mama allowed mating to occur.

-For the Shih Tzu breeder, the best way to handle the questions, when are you expecting the litter to be born, I recommend giving them the time frame of about a week (ex.
-The second week in August)
+For the Shih Tzu breeder, the best way to handle the questions is when you expect the litter to be born.
+I recommend giving them a time frame of about a week (for example, The second week in August)

 As a new (or experienced Shih Tzu breeder, you may want to download our perpetual Whelping Calendar to keep handy to estimate the time of your new litter.